Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

 - Debt forebearance 1

-Indonesia's score is brought down by the fact that the country's health minister has promoted misinformation related to coronavirus, including that it could be prayed away or cured by drinking an herbal remedy mixed by the president.
+Indonesia’s strong score is brought down by the fact that its health minister has promoted misinformation related to coronavirus, including that it could be prayed away or cured by drinking an herbal remedy mixed by the president.

 - Reliance on science/fact based information 1